-Prostate Specific Antigen (PSA) Test: A test that measures the amount of a substance created by the prostate gland in the blood.
-An elevated amount could be the result of infection, prostate cancer or an enlarged prostate.
+Prostate Specific Antigen (PSA) Test: Measures the amount of a protein in the blood.
+The protein is created by the prostate gland.
+An elevated amount could be the result of infection, an enlarged prostate, or prostate cancer.

-Reconstructive Surgery: Operation preformed to repair skin and muscles after surgery to treat cancer has been performed.
-Often used to reconstruct a breast after a mastectomy.
+Reconstructive Surgery: Repairs skin and muscles after cancer surgery has been performed.
+Often used to rebuild a breast after a mastectomy.

-Recurrence: The development of cancerous cells in the same area or another area of the body after cancer treatment.
+Recurrence: The development of cancerous cells after cancer treatment.
+Could be in the same area or another part of the body

 Copyright © American Academy of Family Physicians